Chronic cough that occurs with coexisting upper airway symptoms, including abnormal sensations arising from the throat and a postnasal drip sensation.

 - empiric treatment trial

 - serum IgE level

 - CT chest with or without intravenous contrast

 - Other causes of chronic cough

 - Nonallergic rhinitis (perennial)

-- Recommendations for the management of cough in adults
+- ERS guidelines on the diagnosis and treatment of chronic cough in adults and children

 - Log in or subscribe to access all of BMJ Best Practice

 Use of this content is subject to our disclaimer